 Getting to know your children individually

 Spend time really getting to know the young children in your new Nursery or Reception class – and get to know them as individuals.
 What makes each child in your class who they are?
 What are they interested in?
-What does one child know that another child may not?
+Amd what does one child know that another child may not?
 In any Early Years classroom there are children with very specific interests and fascinations – the child who is an expert in dinosaurs is a classic example.
 Knowing this, and celebrating it in different ways through the play-based curriculum, will give each child a sense of identity and belonging within the class.

 Getting to know your children’s families